 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, gallstones, an infection, or a history of pancreas problems.
-Tell your doctor if you have gastroparesis, which causes your stomach to empty more slowly than usual.
-Tell your doctor if you are dehydrated or have diarrhea, nausea, or vomiting.
-Tell your doctor if you have a history of angioedema (swelling of the arms, face, hands, mouth, or throat).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, digestion problems (such as gastroparesis), gallbladder disease, or a history of pancreas problems, depression, or angioedema (swelling of the arms, face, hands, mouth, or throat).